 Both 'glad' and 'regret' are \$assertPossibilityofAlternative so the dramatizing minimizer is licensed by implication of the negative possibility.
-Similarly, 'only' asserts the possibility of others with different properties so can contrastively utilize the dramatizing minimizer.39

-In summary, we have observed that cases of negative and positive polarity can be quite generally understood by means of analysis of the linguistic actions involved in utterances, and that a configurational syntax account, which has been uncertain and problematic, is challenged by the empirical potential of the cognitactic perspective.
+Similarly, 'only' asserts the possibility of others with different properties so can contrastively utilize the dramatizing minimizer.41 understood by means of analysis of the linguistic actions involved in utterances, and that a configurational syntax account, which has been uncertain and problematic, is challenged by the empirical potential of the cognitactic perspective.